 “As a nurse in hospice care, my mom works with people and their families during some of the hardest times they’ll face.
 She’s a great listener and is one of the most selfless people I know.
 Her approach to beauty has also been one of a certain subtlety and understated-ness.
 She taught me that when applying perfume, spray on your tummy under your shirt so as not to overwhelm those around you.
 She doesn’t wear scents every day because of her job, but I have warm memories of her getting ready for special events and holidays and watching the quick spritz of perfume she gave herself as a final touch.”

 “My mom only recently introduced a one-step skincare routine of moisturizing and has said the key to her youthful glow is ‘probably avocados’.
 This summarizes her approach to beauty well, which has always been from the inside out.
 She taught me to dig deeper before turning to products by asking questions like: how am I managing stress in my life?
 What does my diet look like?
 I’m 24 and she still buys me skincare from the organic aisle of the grocery store to keep me from going to Sephora.”

-Anastasia Barbuzzi, Freelance Journalist and Digital Editor at STYLE Canada – @anastasiabarbuzzi
+Anastasia Barbuzzi, Digital Editor at STYLE Canada – @anastasiabarbuzzi

 “My mom has battled rosacea for as long as I can remember and it’s prohibited her from using many conventional makeup products due to the hypersensitive nature of her skin.
 Though she would love to be able to use a little bit of foundation or concealer without a hassle, she’s always been able to fully embrace a natural look whether she desired to or not.
 She’s taught me the importance of embracing your uniqueness and a bare face.
 Beauty tip: Wear your sunscreen.”